 Homeownership is falling for Millennials.
 The median cost of a house in the United States is $295,300 for 2020.
-That makes it difficult, if not impossible, for Millennials to save to buy a house.
+That makes it difficult, if not impossible, for Millennials to save to buy a home.
 Homeownership is a key to building wealth and financial stability.
 Millennials have been priced out of the housing market.

 Don’t Own Wealth-Building Assets

 Millennials only own 3.2% of all of the United States’ wealth.
 Millennials own less than 5% of all of the US wealth while Baby Boomers had 21% of the wealth in the United States at the same age.
-Wealth is built by owning and having assets have been priced out of reach for Millennials.
+Wealth is built by owning and having assets that have been priced out of reach for Millennials.

 Cost of Raising a Child

 The cost of raising a child to the age of 18 is $284,570.
 The costs of raising a child include housing, food, childcare, education, transportation, healthcare, and clothing.
 That is a quarter of a million dollars.
 Since the cost of raising a child only goes to 18, that does cost does not include the costs and expenses with college and higher education.

 These are ten reasons why Millennials are not marrying and are remaining single.
 There is nothing wrong with being single, but some singles may want to marry.
 Millennials should know that there is nothing wrong with being single.
 Society may pressure you to date and marry, but you can thrive as a single person.

 Do you agree with the ten reasons on this list for why Millennials are not marrying and are staying single?